 Diagnosing Discoid Eczema

 If you suspect you may have Discoid Eczema, see your doctor.
 They will assess your skin, and can refer you to a dermatologist or skin specialist for further treatment.
-In some cases, they might take a sample of your legions to test and rule out ringworm.

 Unfortunately there is no cure for Discoid Eczema, however there are many ways to relieve the symptoms.
 When it comes to treating dry skin conditions, the main focus is on rehydrating and protecting the skin.